bsmith89/longev-mgen/doc/submission.md

 the inner membrane, not the OM.
 It is unclear whether this explains B3's non-response in ACA-treated mice.
+Only two other IM-localized GH13 containing proteins are found across all of the genomes analyzed here (Supplementary Data).
 Plausible OM-localized, GH13
 containing proteins are not found in any non-responders.
 While this